Data and Methods

 Automation Score of Unpaid Work Activities

 The automation probabilities of unpaid work activities were originally obtained from our study.
-The probabilities are derived by multiplying the automation probabilities of unpaid work activities obtained from Japanese and English experts (by 17 types of unpaid work activities and predictions 5/10 years ahead) with the percentage of individuals who intend to use those unpaid work automation services in households obtained from household surveys in Japan and the UK (broken down by country, sex, and age group).
-These figures represent the practical automation probabilities of unpaid work activities in households.
+The probabilities are derived by multiplying the automation probabilities of unpaid work activities obtained from Japanese and English experts (by 17 types of unpaid work activities and predictions for 5 and 10 years ahead) with the percentage of individuals who intend to use those unpaid work automation services in households obtained from separate general population surveys in Japan and the UK (broken down by country, sex and age group).
+These figures represent the predicted automation probabilities of unpaid work activities in households.

-As a reference, the study also presents the automation probabilities when applying automation scores for market occupations corresponding to each type of unpaid work activity.
-For instance, assigning occupations closely related to each unpaid work activity, such as assigning a chef for cooking, a maid or janitor for cleaning, and a launderer, dry cleaner and presser for laundry.
-Then, the probability of future automation for each occupation is utilized.
-The occupation automation probabilities can be selected from three sources: Frey and Osborne (F&O) (2017), Nomura Research Institute (NRI) (2015), and The UK Office of National Statistics (ONS) (2019).
+The study also presents the automation probabilities when applying automation scores for market occupations corresponding to each type of unpaid work activity.
+To derive automation scores based on relevant market occupations we assigned occupations closely related to each unpaid work activity, such as assigning a chef for cooking, a maid or janitor for cleaning, and a launderer, dry cleaner and presser for laundry.
+Having done that, we utilized the probability of future automation for a relevant occupation for each of our 17 unpaid domestic work activities.
+On the website, the occupation automation probabilities can be selected from three sources: Frey and Osborne (F&O) (2017), Nomura Research Institute (NRI) (2015), and The UK Office of National Statistics (ONS) (2019).
 Please refer to the respective references for details on each set of the automation probabilities of occupation.
 Additionally, for details on the methodology linking occupation automation probabilities to unpaid work activities for the Japanese and the UK data, please refer to Hertog et al. (2023).

 Frey C and Osborne M (2017) The Future of Employment: How Susceptible Are Jobs to Computerisation?
 Technological Forecasting and Social Change 114: 254–80.